 Because of the effective disaster response provided by these various projects of the last four years, the United Methodist Committee on Relief has granted $204,700 to The Michigan Conference.
 The two-year funding will employ a full-time coordinator for disaster recovery ministries in Michigan.

-The search starts at the end of this week (November 9) for a person who will be part of the Office of Connectional Ministries staff, supervised by Benton Heisler.
+The search has started for a person who will be part of the Office of Connectional Ministries staff, supervised by Benton Heisler.
 It is hoped that the new coordinator will be in place by January 1, 2019.
+Details here.

 This Disaster Recovery Ministries Coordinator will focus both on the after-care of past disasters and preparedness for future crises.
 UMCOR will provide intense training for the individual who is hired for this task.

 The new staff person will work with volunteers who make up the present Michigan Conference Disaster Response Team: Bob Miller (Chair of the Disaster Response Committee; Dan O’Malley, Disaster Response Coordinator, and Jody Pratt, Volunteer in Mission Coordinator.
 Together, they will build the Michigan Conference’s readiness to respond.

 “We are looking for a person with a heart for disaster response ministry,” said the Rev. Paul Perez, Michigan Conference Associate Director for Mission and Ministry.
 “We are interested in someone with case management experience in the non-profit arena and The United Methodist Church,” he added.

 Other conferences, including Florida, New Jersey, and New York have disaster response coordinators on staff.
 Paul Perez expresses his excitement that Michigan United Methodists have developed a heart for disaster recovery ministry over the past five years.
 “This grant positions us for the next chapter and will help build our capacity and our ability to respond with local communities in timely ways,” he continued.